 19 Japan (Not Recommended)

 In Japan, it is a sign of respect NOT to make eye contact with another person.
 Likewise, making eye contact with another person during conversation is considered rude.
 As children, the Japanese are taught to focus on the neck of the other person when in conversation.
 This ensures that the gaze is soft and in the general direction of the other person, but does not directly meet the other’s eyes.
-In Japan tend to keep to themselves, so making open eye contact with a random stranger is considered odd and is mostly avoided.
+The Japanese tend to keep to themselves, so making open eye contact with a random stranger is considered a violation of personal space and should be avoided.
 If you ever happen to visit this amazing country, just make sure to mind your own business and you will be alright!

 18 Iran (Sometimes Recommended)

 In Iran, communication tends to be more indirect.
 According to the Cultural Atlas, conversations can extend way past what they need to in order to avoid offense and ensure that what is communicated is received in a positive way.
 The conversations tend to be a bit more roundabout, landing on the point well after the discussion started.
 Eye contact is an accompaniment to many conversations when the participants are friends or family.
 It conveys friendliness and openness within the conversation and is expected during these times.
 However, eye contact is never appropriate for the opposite gender.
 Out of respect, both people are supposed to lower their gaze when communicating with a different gender.
 Likewise, a younger person may not make eye contact with someone older out of respect.